Wanuskewin Heritage Park: Wildlife

 A herd of plains bison were reintroduced to this historic bison hunting ground for numerous Indigenous groups in December 2019 when six calves were brought from Grasslands National Park.
 Later that month, one bull and four pregnant cows travelled from South Dakota.
 The bull comes from a wild herd in Yellowstone National Park.
 The herd grew by one on 22 April 2021 when for the first time a calf was born on the territory since 1876.
 On 12 September 2021, a male calf was born; bringing the total number of bison at Wanuskewin to 18.
 The herd is expected to grow to 50 animals.

+Opimihaw Creek

+Opimihaw Creek is a small creek in the park that flows into the South Saskatchewan River.
+The name comes from the Plains Cree word ᐅᐱᒥᐦᐋᐤ opimihâw (/opɪmɪhɑː/) meaning 'pilot' or literally 'one which is swift'.
+The creek has a long and historic connection with Plains Indian peoples and their cultures.

+Valley

+Opimihaw Creek is notable for its valley, which carves into the river bank and is filled by wetland and various fauna.
+Many First Nations people historically used the valley as a buffalo jump, and so it is a notable site for archaeology.
+There are around 20 dig sites situated around the creek in the park; some of the dig sites date back as far as 6,400 years, predating the Pyramids of Giza in Egypt.